-For these exercises, you will produce 2 bluescreen images, using your own pictures.
-This page describes how to run Bluescreen code with your own images and there are a couple exercises at the end.
+For these exercises, you will produce two green screen images, using your own pictures.
+This page describes how to upload and create your own images with exercises at the end.

 First create several "foreground" pictures with people or whatever in front of a colored background, and save those images on your computer.
 You can take the pictures in class or on your own.
 Take several different foreground images so you can experiment.
 For example, take one image with people in the center and another with them off to the side to fit in with interesting parts of the background.
 You can also try dressing the people in the foreground with blue clothes, so the background will show through those areas.
-You don't have to use blue, green is also popular.
-Note that the common cheap blue tarps don't work very well as a background, because they tend to have shiny white areas which lack hue.
-You might be able to fix this in "post" below.
+You can use whatever color you have on hand if you weren't in class.

-Note about images that are too big: Many digital cameras create very large images like 4000 by 3000, 12 megapixels, and such large images will probably cause problems when you try to process them.
+Note about images that are too big: Many digital cameras create very large images (around 12 megapixels), and these large images will probably cause problems when you try to process them.
 Therefore, it's best to create a moderate size image, such as 800 x 600.
-You can adjust the size of your foreground image by setting your camera to take a small image initially, or by resizing or cropping the image before loading it for processing.
-On the Mac, the built-in Preview application can crop and resize and export images, and on Windows I assume there's something similar.
-Or alternately you can use a free web site to do it such as picresize.com (opens in a new window).
+You can adjust the size of your foreground image by setting your camera to take a small image initially or by resizing or cropping the image before loading it for processing.
+On the Mac, the built-in Preview application can crop and resize and export images.
+Alternatively, you can use a free web site to do it such as picresize.com (opens in a new window).

-To load an image into this page, use the Browse button below to select an image file on your computer, for example from your Desktop.
+To load an image into this page, use the Browse button below to select an image file on your computer.
 This loads the image into this page so your code can refer to it by its file name, such as "myimage.jpg" or whatever.
-This does not upload the image to some server or anything like that; the image is just sitting on your computer the whole time.
+This does not upload the image to our server; the image is just sitting on your computer the whole time.
 You can load any number of images this way.

 With one or more images loaded above, your code below can load and operate on the images by name.
 The code should look like the following, using your image name within the quotes.